lincolnvirus/lincolnvirus.github.io/ea/real_asian_trade.markdown

 “REAl Asian trade” technical adviser is updating.

-If you have any questions, do not hesitate to contact me through Skype.
+If you have any questions, do not hesitate to contact me through <a href="skype:chutkoy89?chat" target="_blank">Skype</a>.